For many school marketers, the thought of adding “content creation” to their team’s (or their own) to-do list is enough to cause a hive breakout.

 “Content curation” is such a fantastic term, isn’t it?
-It immediately makes me think of some fabulous art gallery with a collection of works by amazing artists.
+It immediately brings to mind a fabulous art gallery with a collection of works by amazing artists.

 Which is actually quite apropos.